AtanasKisyov/sap_data_analysis/README.md

 # Project for comparing obsolete or excessive wires with active wires on the shop floor

+#Python 3.9.5 (No external libraries)

+#SAP requirements: PP BOM Evaluation table (tcode YQ298 or similar).

-Current version works with single circuit wires.
+#Current version works with single circuit wires.

-Next update will include comparison for more complex types (Twisted wires, Splices, etc.)

-Expected update: 20.09.2021
+Use:

+Export the needed information for active materials from SAP table in unconverted .csv

+Export the needed information for obsolete materials from SAP table in unconverted .csv

+Both files should be pasted in the "Files" directory.

+Open the main.py file in console.